Halloween is in just over two weeks. How are the costumes coming?

 Speaking of glue: I always root for glue before sewing, but I’ve ruined more than one accessory by using the wrong kind of glue.
 Check the label to see what materials it will work on, and test it if you can!
 Some adhesives will dissolve certain materials; others simply won’t stick.
+Some take days and days to dry completely.
 There are soooo many kinds of glue available in the craft aisle, so take the time to make sure you’re getting the right one.

 Keep makeup basic unless you have experience with it.
 Trying to cover someone’s entire face another color is harder than it sounds, and you often end up with a patchy, diseased effect.
 Here is a successful attempt at full-face makeup (well, half face) which I’m including just because I’m thrilled without how it turned out.
 But it took FOREVER.
 Forever forever forever.
 So don’t think, “I’ll just smear on some make up right before we go out.”